finos/rune-dsl/documentation/rosetta-modelling-component.md

 ##### Test Expression

 A test expression consists of a synonym path and one of three types of test.
-The synonym path is from the mapping that bound to this class.
+The synonym path is from the mapping that is bound to this class.

 - exists - tests whether a value with the given path exists in the input document
 - absent - tests that a value with given path does not exist in the input document